mwelling/96boards-robomezzi/README.md

 # 96boards-robomezzi

-This repository contains the hardware design file for a robotics mezzanine board that plugs into the 96boards CE based products.
+This repository contains the hardware design files for a robotics mezzanine board that plugs into 96boards CE based products.

 ## Hardware Specs